n0rmz/gatewayd-client/README.md

     $ git clone git@github.com:gatewayd/gatewayd-quoting-app.git
     ```

-5. Navigate to the cloned directory and install its dependencies:
+5. Navigate to the cloned directory, make sure the branch is correct as per the [app dependencies](#dependencies), and install its dependencies:

     ```
     $ npm install
     $ bower install
     ```

-6. Edit the **app-config.json** file to configure from which gatewayd instance you want to send quotes (*baseUrl*) and from which port on localhost you want to access the app from (*connectPort*):
+6. Edit the **app-config.json** file to configure which gatewayd instance you want to send quotes from (*baseUrl*) and which port on localhost you want to access the app from (*connectPort*):
     ```
     $ vim app-config.json
     ```